Clean Sweep, Household Hazardous Waste & Pharmaceutical Collection Day in Manistee, Mason and Oceana Counties this Saturday

-Participation is free, but donations are greatly appreciated.
+Participation is free, but a suggested minimum donation of $5 is greatly appreciated.
 Please drop off hazardous waste at collection sites only during scheduled hours!
 We have no means of disposal at any other time.
 In Mason County there will be two lines--one for general hazardous waste and a separate line for electronics.
 If you have both, you will have to go through both lines.

 Appliances will be accepted.
 Most appliances are free, but if it uses Freon, like air conditioners and refrigerators, they must be tagged as Freon-free or it will require a $25 fee for disposal.
 Electronics, such as televisions, computers, and monitors will also be accepted; there is a $10 optional hard-drive erase for computers.
 Prescription medication will be accepted, but only in their original packaging, if possible.
 Also, oil will no longer be dumped on site, but kept in the containers it's dropped off in.